ALARM SYSTEM REGISTRATION PROGRAM

-Emergency response to fire and burglar alarms is a critical component of their effectiveness.
-To make sure that the South Holland Police and Fire Departments have current emergency contact information for all alarm users, the village requires an annual alarm permit.
+Emergency response to these alarms is a critical component of their effectiveness.
+As significant delays and problems occur when the homeowner or business owner cannot be reached, we must have current emergency contact information for all alarm users.
+This is accomplished with an annual alarm permit.

 Initial fee for alarm permit:

-- $25 – Residential
+$25 – Residential

-- $50 – Business
+$50 – Business

 Annual renewal fee:

-- $0 – Residential
+$0 – Residential

-- $25 – Business
+$25 – Business